E2co/SWEN-Project/README.md

 # SWEN-Project
-This is Group 5's Software Engineering Project for School Tracking and attendance system
+This is Group 5's Software Engineering Project for School Tracking and Attendance System